 Section 16(a) of the Securities Exchange Act of 1934, as amended (the "Exchange Act"), requires the Company's executive officers, directors and certain persons who beneficially own more than 10% of the Company's Common Stock to file with the Securities and Exchange Commission initial reports of ownership and reports of changes in ownership of the Common Stock and other equity securities of the Company.
 Executive officers, directors and such greater than 10% stockholders are required to furnish the Company with copies of all such reports they file.
-Based solely on its review of the copies of such reports received by it and written representations that no other reports were required for such persons, the Company believes that, during fiscal year 2003, all filing requirements applicable to its executive officers, directors and such greater than 10% stockholders were complied with on a timely basis, except that Mr. Harrison, III filed a late Form 4 reporting a single transaction and Ms. Harrison filed a late Form 4 reporting a single transaction.
+Based solely on its review of the copies of such reports received by it and written representations that no other reports were required for such persons, the Company believes that, during fiscal year 2004, all filing requirements applicable to its executive officers, directors and such greater than 10% stockholders were complied with on a timely basis.